QuantumNuke75/Unofficial-Modding-Guide/uasset_modding/uassetmodding.md

 json.dump(data, open("export.json", "w"))
 ```

-You'll then want to load this file as a JSON file. `data` will become a Python dictionary.
+But, you'll then want to load this file as a JSON file. `data` will become a Python dictionary.
 ```python
 data = json.load(file)
 ```
 Within this data variable will be layers of dictionaries, lists, and key-value pairs witin the dictionaries.
 From this, you'll be able to easily automate adding, data, changing values, or anything.
-Below I will attach the code that automates making my mod, More Ammo.
-I ask that you take this as an example, and **don't try to steal this code to make a competitor ammo mod, that would be a shitty thing to do.**
+Below I will attach the code that automates making the mod, More Ammo.
+I ask that you take this as an example, and **don't try to steal this code to make a competitor ammo mod, that would be a shitty thing to do.** In the future, I will also upload the code that automates Everything Unlocked, as that is a more complex example.
 ```python
 import json